grodansparadis/can4vscp_paris/README.md

 ![](images/paris1_800.png)

-This is one of two reference modules for the VSCP project on Microchip hardware togehter with the [Kelvin NTC10K module](https://github.com/grodansparadis/can4vscp_kelvin_ntc10k)
+In the repository you find the development files for the Kelvin NTC10K module.
+The project is also the base for a VSCP implemention on a Microchip 18F PIC device together with the [Kelvin NTC10K module](https://github.com/grodansparadis/can4vscp_kelvin_ntc10k)

 ## Abstract